All Collections

 Step 1: Modifying your table

-Firstly, open Word and insert a table (Insert tab > Table).
+Open your Word template from the CRM and insert a temporary table (Insert tab > Table).
 Then, select 'Table Design'.
 Here you should have a selection of table designs to choose from in the ribbon bar.
 You can either select one of these, or right click on one that is close to your preferred design and select 'Modify Table Style'.

 Once you've finished modifying your table, make sure to copy the name of this table from the 'Name' box, as this will be required for the CRM in the next steps.